CloudscribeNG/.github/profile/README.md

 That's why our tooling ([BaseDev](https://github.com/CloudscribeNG/BaseDev)) builds every repository in dependency order against a shared local NuGet feed.
 This surfaces version conflicts immediately, in one run, rather than as a surprise weeks later in someone else's repo — making it safe to roll package version bumps forward across the entire organization with confidence.

+([BaseDev](https://github.com/CloudscribeNG/BaseDev)) is also where we manage the estate's CI/CD pipelines, run automated tests, and publish packages to NuGet.org once the estate is ready for public consumption.
+And it's where we discuss and track the overall roadmap for CloudscribeNG, so that all contributors can see the big picture and understand how their work fits into the whole.

 ## Roadmap

 All of the CloudscribeNG repositories are private at this time, while we work through the rename and modernization process.
 Once that is complete, we will be opening up the repositories to public access and publishing packages to NuGet.org.